AutoCrib-Inc/SampleApiConsumers/CONTRIBUTING.md

-# Contributing to our_package
+# Contributing to SampleApiConsumers

-First of all, thanks for considering contributing to our_package! 👍 It's people like you that make it rewarding for us - the project maintainers - to work on our_package. 😊
+First of all, thanks for considering contributing to SampleApiConsumers! 👍 It's people like you that make it rewarding for us - the project maintainers - to work on SampleApiConsumers. 😊

-our_package is an open source project, maintained by people who care.
+SampleApiConsumers is an open source project, maintained by people who care.

 [repo]: https://github.com/AutoCrib-Inc/SampleApiConsumers/
 [issues]: https://github.com/AutoCrib-Inc/SampleApiConsumers/issues